 The following programs occur annually or year-round.
 This list also includes special one-off programs and opportunities as they arise.
-As well, the City of Richmond Public Art Program invites artists to participate in call to artist opportunities as they arise.
-Please visit the Call to Artists page to view current listings.
+As well, the City of Richmond Public Art Program invites artists to participate in artist opportunities as they arise.
+Visit the Call to Artists page to view current listings.

 Richmond Arts Strategy

 What is your vision for a vibrant arts scene in Richmond?
 What role should the City of Richmond play to achieve this vision?